Decorators

 @serde decorator does these for you:

-• You can pass both (de)serialize attributes to the decorator
+@dataclassdecorator to a class if a class doesn't have@dataclass - You can pass both (de)serialize attributes to the decorator

 @serde(serializer=serializer, deserializer=deserializer)